-Privacy: Privacy means that information related to a report of Prohibited Conduct will be shared with a limited circle of University Employees who "need to know" in order to assist in support of the Complainant and in the assessment, investigation, and resolution of the report.
+Privacy: Privacy means that information related to a report of Prohibited Conduct will be shared with University Employees who need to know the information in order to assist individuals identified as having been impacted by the alleged conduct in the assessment, investigation, and resolution of the report.
 All Employees who are involved in the University's response to reports of Prohibited Conduct receive specific training and guidance about sharing and safeguarding private information in accordance with state and federal law.

-The privacy of Student education records will be protected in accordance with the Family Educational Rights and Privacy Act ("FERPA"), as outlined in the University's FERPA policy. (http://policy.uconn.edu/2011/05/24/ferpa-policy/) The privacy of an individual's medical and related records generally is protected by the Health Insurance Portability and Accountability Act ("HIPAA") and/or state laws governing protection of medical records.
-Access to an Employee's personnel records may be restricted in accordance with Connecticut law and applicable collective bargaining agreements.
+The privacy of Student education records will be protected in accordance with relevant privacy laws including the Family

+Educational Rights and Privacy Act ("FERPA"), as outlined in the University's FERPA policy. (http://policy.uconn.edu/2011/05/24/ferpa-policy/).